YipengHu/MPHY0041/README.md

 For technical support with coding environment, please read the [Supported development environment for Python](https://weisslab.cs.ucl.ac.uk/YipengHu/mphy0030/-/blob/main/docs/dev_env_python.md).

-## 2. Jupyter Notebook
+## 2. Jupyter notebooks
-Jupyter notebooks are archived in the [notebooks] folder.
+Jupyter notebooks are archived in the [notebooks](./notebooks) folder.
 [Get started with the Jupyter notebook](notebooks/readme.md).

 ## 3. Deep learning tutorials
-Deep learning tutorials are in Python scripts, in the [tutorials](tutorials) folder.
+Deep learning tutorials are in Python scripts, in the [tutorials](./tutorials) folder.
 [Get started with the deep learning tutorials](tutorials/readme.md).